mjpitz/git-gerrit/README.md

 # git-gerrit

-A helper tool for working with Gerrit changesets and git.
+A helper tool for working with Gerrit change sets and git.

 ## Status